juanrh/juanrh.github.io/README.md

 - [sscheck](https://github.com/juanrh/sscheck) is a testing library for Spark Streaming that allows to use temporal logic formulas for writing ScalaCheck properties and generators
   - [Flink Check](https://github.com/demiourgoi/flink-check) is an extension of sscheck to support Flink streaming programs
 - [Contributions to open source projects](https://github.com/search?q=juan+hortala&type=Commits): Apache Spark, Apache YARN, Apache Hive, Robot Operating System (Java, C++, Python, Scala)
+- [cdk8s-helm-plugin](https://github.com/juanrh/cdk8s-helm-plugin/blob/main/cdk8s_plugin/cdk8s/README.md#Demo): A simple [Helm plugin](https://helm.sh/docs/topics/plugins/) that serves as a proof of concept for an integration of the [cdk8s](https://cdk8s.io/) infrastructure as code library for Kubernetes into the [Helm](https://helm.sh/) package manager for Kubernetes.
+It allows to distribute cdk8s charts through OCI image registries, and install cdk8s charts as Helm releases, which allows using the release management and rollback capabilities of Helm for cdk8s charts.
 - [TemperatureMetrics](https://github.com/juanrh/TemperatureMetrics): a simple Python deamon that sends temperature and humidity metrics collected with a Raspberry Pi and [GrovePi+](https://wiki.seeedstudio.com/GrovePi_Plus/) sensors to AWS CloudWatch, to build a metrics dashboard on top of that.

 ### Research publications